 Child Child size, height, weight, or age Recommended restraint type Infants or toddlers Children weighing 40 lb (18 kg) or less (generally age four or younger).
-Use a child safety seat (sometimes called an infant carrier, convertible seat, or toddler seat).
-Small children Children who have outgrown or no longer properly fit in a child safety seat (generally children who are less than 4 ft.
+Small children (1.45 m) tall, are greater than age four and less than 4 between 40 lb (18 kg) and 80 lb (36 kg) and upward to 100 lb (45 kg) if recommended by your child restraint manufacturer).
+Use a belt-positioning booster seat.
+Larger children Children who have outgrown or no longer properly fit in a belt-positioning booster seat (generally children who are at least 4 ft.
 9 in.
-(1.45 m) tall, are greater than age four and less than age 12, and between 40 lb (18 kg) and 80 lb (36 kg) and upward to 100 lb (45 kg) if recommended by your child restraint manufacturer).
-Use a belt-positioning booster seat. properly fit in a belt-positioning booster seat (generally children who are at least 4 ft.
-9 in.
-(1.45 m) tall or greater than 80 lb (36 kg) or 100 lb (45 kg) if recomacro.
+(1.45 m) tall or greater than 80 lb (36 kg) or 100 lb (45 kg) if recom- mended by child restraint manufacturer).
 Use a vehicle seatbelt having the lap belt snug and low across the hips, shoulder belt centered across the shoulder and chest, and seatback upright.

 - You are required by law to properly use safety seats for infants and toddlers in the United States and Canada. - Many states and provinces require that small children use approved booster seats until they reach age eight, a height of 4 feet 9 inches (1.45 meters) tall, or 80 lb (36 kg).
 Check your local and state or provincial laws for specific requirements about the safety of children in your vehicle. - When possible, always properly restrain children 12 years of age and under in a rear seating position of your vehicle.
 Accident statistics suggest that children are safer when properly restrained in the rear seating positions than in a front seating position.
-See Front Passenger Sensing System (page 40).
+See Front Passenger Sensing System

+(page 46).